github/docs/content/README.md

 ### Free-pro-team vs. GitHub.com versioning

 As of early 2021, the `free-pro-team@latest` version is **only** supported in content files (in both frontmatter and Liquid versioning) and throughout the docs site backend.
-It is **not** user facing.
+It is **not** user-facing.
 A helper function called `lib/remove-fpt-from-path.js` removes the version from URLs.
 Users now select `GitHub.com` in the Article Versions dropdown instead of `Free, Pro, Team`.

-The convenience function allows us to continue supporting a consistent versioning structure under-the-hood while not displaying plan information to users that may be potentially confusing.
+The convenience function allows us to continue supporting a consistent versioning structure under-the-hood while not displaying plan information that may be potentially confusing to users.

 ## Filenames